juju/docs/src/en/reference-release-notes.md

   ## Get Juju.

-  The easiest way to get Juju is using the `snap` package.
+  The easiest way to get Juju is using the `snap` package:

   	  sudo snap install juju --classic

+  Those already using the stable snap should be upgraded automatically.
+Other packages are available for a variety of platforms (see the [install documentation][reference-install]).

   ## Feedback appreciated.